 The perception that they’ve been assigned to unpleasant duties or denied a rightful raise lies behind many older workers’ ADEA claims.
 Build a habit of documenting the reasons behind every staffing decision, from raises and promotions to reassignment or demotion.
 Use quantitative data whenever you can.

 An increasing amount of data shows that a diverse and inclusive workforce is a happy, engaged, and productive workforce.
 Explore our content on diversity and inclusion to gain a competitive edge while maintaining compliance:

 Even comments that are intended to be friendly, like “So when do you plan to retire?” can come across as problematic when they’re about age (or race or sex or any other protected category).
 Focus on building a culture where performance and mutual support are the key values – not commenting on age or other factors, even as a joke.

 Rely on an expert.

 Your staffing partner specializes in the field of recruiting and HR, so don’t hesitate to ask for help!
 Their market and industry expertise can help you navigate the complexities of HR laws and assist you in hiring top talent.

 Are you looking for a great recruiting partner in the Pacific Northwest or Arizona?
 We can help.

 At TERRA Staffing, our clients have voted us onto Inavero’s Best of Staffing® list seven years running.

 This track record of success is something we’re proud of, and we strive to improve our client service every year.
-To learn how we can help your business thrive, contact us today.
+To learn how we can help your business thrive, find one our branches today.